PavolUlicny/Local-AI-Agent/README.md

 source .venv/bin/activate
 pip install -U pip
-pip install -r requirements.txt ollama pull cogito:8b   # or your chosen model
+pip install -r requirements.txt ollama pull cogito:8b             # or your chosen chat model ollama pull embeddinggemma:300m   # default embedding model for topic/relevance memory
 ```

 Notes:

 - The Python package `ollama` in `requirements.txt` is only used for optional exception typing.
 LangChain communicates with the Ollama server directly; the pip package is not strictly required at runtime if the server is available (keeping it installed is harmless).
+- If you swap embedding models, update `--embedding-model` (or `EMBEDDING_MODEL` in the Makefile) and pull it once via `ollama pull <model>` so the semantic memory checks can initialize.

 ## Quick Start Examples